Occidental Petroleum Corporation (OXY) Shares Up Despite Recent Market Volatility

 OXY’s Market Performance

-OXY’s stock has seen a 3.85% increase for the week, with a -3.54% drop in the past month and a -11.86% fall in the past quarter.
-The volatility ratio for the week is 2.96%, and the volatility levels for the past 30 days are at 2.98% for Occidental Petroleum Corporation The simple moving average for the last 20 days is -0.71% for OXY stock, with a simple moving average of -5.89% for the last 200 days.
+OXY stock saw an increase of 4.09% in the past week, with a monthly gain of 0.97% and a quarterly increase of -6.34%.
+The volatility ratio for the week is 2.82%, and the volatility levels for the last 30 days are 2.84% for Occidental Petroleum Corporation (OXY).
+The simple moving average for the last 20 days is 0.87% for OXY stock, with a simple moving average of -4.39% for the last 200 days.

 Analysts’ Opinion of OXY